This Is TimberTech

-Replacing individual boards on a wood deck with capped wood composite decking depends on a few factors.
+There are a few key factors to consider when replacing individual boards on a wood deck with capped wood composite decking.

 First, you will want to make sure your substructure is sound and code-compliant.
 You will also want to verify your current joist spacing is applicable to the TimberTech composite board that best fits your needs.
 Joist span requirements for TimberTech deck planks are available in our Installation and Maintenance Guide.

-The thickness of the board is also important, so that you continue to have a smooth decking surface.
+The thickness of the board is also important, to ensure that you continue to have a smooth decking surface.
 You can find the thickness of our products on each of the product pages.

-However, although replacing old individual wood deck boards with composite can be done – it may be tough to get the look you want, as trying to match the boards will be tricky.
+Note: While replacing old individual wood deck boards with composite can be done, matching the boards will be tricky—so it may be tough to get the look you want.

 Save the Understructure, Change the Surface